xuxueli/xxl-sso/README.md

 ## Introduction

-XXL-SSO is a distributed single-sign-on Framework.
+XXL-SSO is a distributed single-sign-on framework.
 Users only need to log in once to access all trusted applications It's core design goal is to develop quickly and learn simple, lightweight, and easy to expand.
 Now, it's already open source, real "out-of-the-box".